themillhousegroup/mongobatch/README.md

 ###### Arguments
 - The path to the config directory (absolute or relative to the script)
 - The absolute path of the directory to write the JSON files
+- (Optionally) the `database-name` of a single database to operate on

 ###### Output
 - The output directory will have a subdirectory corresponding to each `database-name`